gummyworm/monster/README.md

  | .DB "HI",0	     | $48 $49 $00          |

 #### .DW _expression_, ..., _expression_
-deines a sequence of words from the comma-separated list that      |
+defines a sequence of words from the comma-separated list that      |

 Examples:
  |       code        |    generated binary     |